 The buildings comprise 9,000 sq.ft. of living and work space, classrooms, offices, labs, computer rooms, the Wiener library and ceremonial Grand Hall, a central atrium surrounded by porticos, an open-air theatrical area on the hill slope suitable for classes and performances, as well as a unique, one-acre outdoor dig simulator (under construction), which will feature reconstructed ruins, portable finds, and reproduced actual stratigraphy of diagnostic archaeological contexts for ‘hands-on’ practical training in archaeological fieldwork, geophysical survey methods, and conservation (a gigantic version of the indoor Keck Simulated Excavation Field at Dickinson College, cf. http://www.dickinson.edu/info/20093/archaeology/1884/keck_archaeology_lab).
 The Melathron has been restored to its former glory to host the American Center for Archaeology at Mycenae (A.C.A.M.)

-The American Center for Archaeology at Mycenae (http://acamycenae.org) offers a unique undergraduate study abroad program administered by the University of South Carolina and the Mycenaean Foundation, accredited by the University of South Carolina (“school of record”), and endorsed by the International University Alliance (IUA) and the Study In Greece (Official Platform of the Hellenic Republic).
-The A.C.A.M. semester study abroad program (scheduled to commence in January 2018) will serve an academic consortium of American and foreign universities (affiliate institutions).
-This interdisciplinary program focuses on archaeology and related disciplines, such as bioarchaeology, geoarchaeology, geophysics, geology, paleoenvironmental studies, archaeometry, archaeoastronomy, cultural heritage protection/management, classical civilization, ancient history, studio art, asrt history, and ancient/modern Greek, requiring no prior experience in archaeology, transcending disciplines, and engaging majors from across the spectrum, sciences, social sciences, arts and humanities.
+The MELATHRON American Center for Archaeology at Mycenae (http://acamycenae.org) offers a unique undergraduate study abroad program ("Greek Odyssey"), administered by the University of South Carolina and the Mycenaean Foundation, accredited by the University of South Carolina (“school of record”), and endorsed by the International University Alliance (IUA) and the Study In Greece (Official Platform of the Hellenic Republic).
+The Greek Odyssey study abroad program (semester, Maymester, and summer session) serves an academic consortium of American and foreign universities (affiliate institutions).
+This interdisciplinary program focuses on archaeology and related disciplines, such as bioarchaeology, geoarchaeology, geophysics, geology, paleoenvironmental studies, archaeometry, archaeoastronomy, cultural heritage protection/management, classical civilization, ancient history, ancient/modern Greek, art history, studio art, and theatrical studies, requiring no prior experience in archaeology, transcending disciplines, and engaging majors from across the spectrum, sciences, social sciences, arts and humanities.

-Students will study at Mycenae, reside at Nafplion, where they will immerse in the local cultura, entertainment, and shopping, and participate in organized field trips and study tours all over mainland Greece and the islands in the weekends.
-All courses will be taught in English by prominent Greek and American professors.
+Students study at Mycenae, reside at Nafplion, where they immerse in the local cultura, entertainment, and shopping, and participate in organized field trips and study tours all over mainland Greece and the islands in the weekends.
+All courses are taught in English by prominent Greek and American professors.